admin-remix/Chromebook-Getter-Docs/docs/product-roadmap/README.md

 * Detailed [AUE](https://support.google.com/chrome/a/answer/6220366?hl=en) data reporting and charts
 * Detailed charts and reporting on Chromebook fireware health
 * Detailed charts and reporting on Chromebook OS version health
-* Create organizational units
+* Create organizational units (In Production)
-* Delete organizational units
+* Delete organizational units (In Production)
-* Disable Chromebooks
-* Deprovsion Chrombooks
 * Caching to speed up core funcationality
-* Phone, Email, Video Support
+* Phone, Email, Video Support (Ready)
 * Detailed Chromebook usage reports based on time and location
+* Chromebook Quick Search By Asset Tag (In Production)
+    * View full user usage history (In Production)
+    * View full time usage history (In Production)
+    * Update Single Chromebook (In Production)
+    * Deprovsion Chrombooks
+    * Disable Chromebooks
+* Get devices by enrollment date

 \
 <sup>The list of premium features is a living doucment and subject to change based on user feedback.</sup>